Syneation/Mini_Commander_Console/README.md

 ```
 find ...
 ```
+## I do not recommend using the search in a regular disk, because the search will take longer.
+I advise you to look for a file or folders in at least one folder.
+## The search skips
+### folders
+1) "System32", "System64", "Windows", "Program Files", "ProgramData",
+2) "AppData", "Temp", "tmp", "Recycle.Bin", "Recovery",
+3) "$Recycle.Bin", "System Volume Information", "Windows.old"
+### files
+5) ".drv", ".vxd", ".386", ".ocx",".cpl", ".msc", ".scr",
+6) ".com", ".tmp",".inf", ".cat", ".mui"

 open ... <- (here path) or open -> to display all files and folders, but in the 2nd example, you need to specify the path to the cd ...
 ```